- API fetch

 Swift String Formatting: Syntax, Usage, and Examples

-How to Use Swift String Format
+How to Format Strings in Swift

-The most common way to format a string in Swift is by using the String(format:_:)
+The most common approach is using String(format:_:)

 let score = 85